SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Literature review

 Standard classification metrics are generally used for evaluating the ability of an algorithm to distinguish normal from abnormal data samples \cite{chandola_anomaly_2009, tatbul_precision_2018}.
 Aminikhanghahi and Cook \cite{aminikhanghahi_survey_2017} review traditional metrics for change point detection evaluation, such as Sensitivity, G-mean, F-Measure, ROC, PR-Curve, and MSE.
 Detection evaluation measures have also been investigated in the areas of sequence data anomaly detection \cite{chandola_comparative_2008}, time series mining and representation \cite{ding_querying_2008}, and sensor-based human activity learning \cite{cook_activity_2015, ward_performance_2011}.

-Metrics found in the literature are mainly designed to evaluate the detection of punctual anomalies.
+Metrics found in the literature are mainly designed to evaluate the detection of instant anomalies.
 However, many real-world event occurrences extend over an interval (range-based).
 Motivated by this, Tatbul et al. \cite{tatbul_precision_2018} and Paparrizos et al. \cite{paparrizos_volume_2022} extend the well-known Precision and Recall metrics, and the AUC-based metrics, respectively, to measure the accuracy of detection algorithms over range-based anomalies.
-Other recent metrics developed for the task of detecting range-based time series anomalies are also included in the benchmark of Boniol et al. \cite{boniol_theseus_2022}.
+Other recent metrics developed for detecting range-based time series anomalies are also included in the benchmark of Boniol et al. \cite{boniol_theseus_2022}.
 In addition, Wenig et al. \cite{wenig_phillipwenighpide_timeeval_2022} published a benchmarking toolkit for algorithms designed for detecting anomalous subsequences in time series \cite{boniol_series2graph_2020, boniol_sand_2021}.

-To the best of our knowledge, few works opt to evaluate event detection algorithms based on other than traditional metrics.
+Few works opt to evaluate event detection algorithms based on metrics other than traditional ones.
 For example, Wang, Vuran, and Goddard \cite{wang_analysis_2011} calculate the delay until an individual node and the delivery delay in a transmission network detect an event.
 The work presents a framework for capturing delays in detecting events in large-scale WSN networks with a time-space simulation.
 Conversely, Tatbul et al. \cite{tatbul_precision_2018} also observe the neighborhood of event detections, not to calculate detection delays, but to evaluate positional tendency in anomaly ranges.
-Ultimately, our previous work uses the delay measure to evaluate the ability of algorithms to detect real events in time series \cite{escobar_evaluating_2021}.
-Escobar et al. \cite{escobar_evaluating_2021} contribute by studying the time distance between event detections and identified events.
+Our previous work uses the delay measure to evaluate the bias of algorithms to detect real events in time series \cite{escobar_evaluating_2021}.
 It furthers a qualitative analysis of the tendency of algorithms to detect before or after the occurrence of an event.

-Under these circumstances, there is still a demand for event detection performance metrics that incorporate both the concept of time and tolerance for detections that are sufficiently close to time series events.
-Therefore, this paper contributes by introducing new metrics for evaluating methods regarding their detection accuracy while also considering neighboring detections, incorporating temporal tolerance for inaccuracy in event detection.
+Under these circumstances, there is still a demand for event detection performance metrics that incorporate both the concept of time and tolerance for detections sufficiently close to time series events.
+Therefore, this paper contributes by introducing new metrics for evaluating methods regarding their detection accuracy and considering neighboring detections, incorporating temporal tolerance for inaccuracy in event detection.